techgiants19/aws/EC2/SpringBoot/signup/README.md

-# Running a Sprning Boot Application in EC2.
+# Running a Spring Boot Application in EC2.

 In this article we can see how to run a Spring Boot application in AWS-EC2.